gitarman94/PatchPilot/README.md

+# EARLY DEVELOPMENT - WILL HAVE MANY BUGS

 # PatchPilot

 PatchPilot is a cross-platform patch client designed to manage and report software updates on Windows and Linux systems.
 It includes a lightweight Python server and a Rust-based client with self-updating capabilities.